On this Sabbath – in congregations all over the world – we read that – Moses addresses the community with the following words:

 In each of these passages, Moses and Jeremiah are clearly calling for the people to change their ways, but what exactly does this reference to a circumcised heart mean?

-One clue might be gleaned from the idea that the ancient societies understood the heart to be the organ of comprehension.
-In contrast to our modern notion that the heart is the seat of emotions – our ancestors understood the heart to be the seat of wisdom and thought.
+One clue might be gleaned from the idea the ancient societies understood the heart to be the organ of comprehension.
 Therefore, an uncircumcised heart might better be translated as a “closed mind” or “close-mindedness.”

-In light of this understanding, the call of our prophets to “circumcise the foreskin of our hearts” is as important to us today as it ever was in the past.
-As we strive to heed this ancient call, we need to make a concerted effort to listen to each other more, open our minds and be unified toward goodness, truth and righteousness.
+In light of this understanding, the call of our prophets to “circumcise the foreskin of our hearts” is as important to us today as it was in the past.
+As we strive to heed this ancient call, we need to make a concerted effort to strip ourselves of conceit by listening more and judging less.